openshift-online/ocm-support-cli/README.md

 The following flags are available for `get clusters`:

 ```
---first If true, returns only the first cluster that matches the search instead of all of them (default behaviour). -h, --help help for get
+--first                   If true, returns only the first cluster that matches the search instead of all of them (default behaviour).
+--fetch-machinepools      If true, includes the machine pools.

 ```

 ##### Examples